inkognitro/oas-tszod-gen/README.md

 Let's consider some example endpoints which might be defined in your OAS3 specification under the `paths` property:

-1. The outputs for the endpoint with the operationId `auth.authenticate` will be put into `./auth/authenticate.ts`
+1. The generated code for the endpoint with the operationId `auth.authenticate` will be put into `./auth/authenticate.ts`
-2. The outputs for the endpoint with the operationId `userManagement.getUsers` will be put into `./user-management/getUsers.ts`
+2. The generated code for the endpoint with the operationId `userManagement.getUsers` will be put into `./user-management/getUsers.ts`
-3. The outputs for the endpoint with the operationId `userManagement.admin.getUsers` will be put into `./user-management/admin/getUsers.ts`
+3. The generated code for the endpoint with the operationId `userManagement.admin.getUsers` will be put into `./user-management/admin/getUsers.ts`

-The same principles that apply to dots `.` also apply to slashes `/`.
+The same principles that apply to dots `.` do also apply to slashes `/`.

 After generating endpoint caller functions from an OAS3 specification into your codebase, it's time to understand how the generated code can be used.
 The following sections should bring some clarity.